dell/csm-docs/content/v3/authorization/v2.x/_index.md

 The diagram above illustrates the end-to-end communication flow:

 1. **Tenant Application** sends a storage request (e.g., create volume) via a PersistentVolumeClaim.
-2. **CSI Driver** intercepts the request.
+2. **CSI Driver** handles the request.
 An **Authorization sidecar proxy** is injected alongside the CSI driver, which attaches the tenant's access token to every outgoing storage request.
+The driver is configured to send requests to a localhost endpoint where the sidecar listens.
-3. The request is forwarded to the **CSM Authorization Proxy Server** (exposed via an Ingress controller, typically NGINX).
+3. The request is forwarded to the **CSM Authorization Proxy Server** (exposed via an Ingress controller).
-4. The **Proxy Server** validates the access token, evaluates RBAC policies via Open Policy Agent (OPA), checks quota limits against Redis, and — if approved — proxies the request to the **backend Dell storage array** (e.g., PowerFlex, PowerMax, or PowerScale) using credentials stored in **HashiCorp Vault**.
+4. The **Proxy Server** validates the access token, evaluates RBAC policies via Open Policy Agent (OPA), checks quota limits against Redis, and — if approved — proxies the request to the **backend Dell storage array** (e.g., PowerFlex, PowerMax, PowerScale, or PowerStore) using credentials stored in **HashiCorp Vault**.
 5. The storage array processes the request and returns the response back through the proxy to the CSI driver.

-> **Key point**: The CSI driver and the storage array are unaware that authorization is taking place.
-The proxy transparently intercepts and validates all requests.
+> **Key point**: The storage array is unaware that authorization is taking place.
+The proxy transparently handles and validates all requests.

 This is the introduction to a Stateless Architecture for Authorization.
 The creation of storage, roles, and tenants is done through Custom Resources (CRs) which are tracked and contained within CSM Authorization.
 The underlying communication is consistent with the previous architecture which makes the creation of volumes and snapshots seamless.